Minkowski content and fractal Euler characteristic for conformal graph directed systems: Introduction

-Another main motivation for studying the Minkowski content arises from fractal geometry, where one aims to find characteristics that describe the geometric structure of a fractal set.
-The Minkowski content can be viewed as such a tool.
-It complements the notion of dimension and is capable of distinguishing between sets of the same Hausdorff- or Minkowski dimension.
-More precisely, considering two fractal sets $F_1,F_2\subseteq [0,1]$ with $\{0,1\}\subseteq F_1,F_2$ which are of the same Minkowski dimension, the Minkowski content compares the rate of decay of the lengths of the $\e$-parallel neighbourhoods of $F_1$ and $F_2$.
-In this way it can be interpreted as ``fractal length".
-Also the fractal Euler characteristic can be viewed as a characteristic describing the geometric structure of a fractal set beyond its dimension.
-It was first introduced and examined in \cite{WinterLlorente} and was further investigated in the context of fractal curvature measures in \cite{Winter_thesis}.
-If the ambient space is of dimension one, then there are two fractal curvature measures: The 0-th fractal curvature measure is a localised version of the fractal Euler characteristic (which we call the local fractal Euler characteristic) and the 1-st fractal curvature measure is a localised version of the Minkowski content (which we call the local Minkowski content).
-The term ``curvature'' is appropriate for higher dimensional ambient spaces but strictly speaking not for one-dimensional spaces.
-However, we will sometimes use the term fractal curvature measures to refer to both the local Euler characteristic and the local Minkowski content.
-The local Minkowski content and the local fractal Euler characteristic are Borel-measures which describe the ``fractal length'' and ``fractal Euler characteristic'' of a given fractal inside of a Borel set.
-We obtain that these measures exist for limit sets of non-lattice cGDS and are constant multiples of the associated $\mdim$-conformal measure, where $\mdim$ denotes the Minkowski dimension of the limit set (see \cref{curvatureresult}).
-For limit sets of lattice sGDS we prove that these measures do not exist (see \cref{similars}).
-They neither exist for $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of lattice sGDS (see \cref{thm:imafcm}).
-This latter statement is important to note, since there exist $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of lattice sGDS for which the Minkowski content and the fractal Euler characteristic do exist (see \cref{thexample}).
-Also for limit sets of lattice cGDS consisting of analytic maps, the local Minkowski content and the local fractal Euler characteristic do not exist (see \cref{curvatureresult}).
-However, we show that in the lattice situation average versions of the local Minkowski content and the local fractal Euler characteristic of a limit set of a cGDS always exist and are constant multiples of the associated $\mdim$-conformal measure, where $\mdim$ denotes the Minkowski dimension of the limit set (see \cref{curvatureresult}).
-For an overview of the relevant literature and more background on the (local) Minkowski content and the (local) fractal Euler characteristic, we refer the reader to \cite{KesKom,survey}.
+Let us now turn to the local quantities.
+These have been investigated in the context of fractal curvature measures in \cite{Winter_thesis}.
+If the ambient space is of dimension one, then there are two fractal curvature measures: The 0-th fractal curvature measure (which is the local fractal Euler characteristic) and the 1-st fractal curvature measure (which is the local Minkowski content).
+The term ``curvature'' is appropriate for higher dimensional ambient spaces but strictly speaking not in $\mathbb R$.
+Therefore, we will exclusively use the terms local Minkowski content and local fractal Euler characteristic in the present article.
+We obtain that the local Minkowski content and the local fractal Euler characteristic exist for limit sets of non-lattice cGDS and are constant multiples of the associated $\mdim$-conformal measure, where $\mdim$ denotes the Minkowski dimension of the limit set (see Thm.~\ref{thm:curvatureresult}).
+For limit sets of lattice sGDS we prove that these measures do not exist (see Thm.~\ref{thm:similars}).
+They neither exist for piecewise $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of lattice sGDS (see Thm.~\ref{thm:imafcm}).
+This latter statement is important, since there are $\mathcal C^{1+\alpha}$-diffeomorphic images of limit sets of lattice sGDS for which the Minkowski content and the fractal Euler characteristic do exist (see Ex.~\ref{ex:thexample}).
+Also for limit sets of lattice cGDS consisting of analytic maps, the local Minkowski content and the local fractal Euler characteristic do not exist (see Thm.~\ref{thm:curvatureresult}).
+However, we show that in the lattice situation average versions of the local Minkowski content and the local fractal Euler characteristic of a limit set of a cGDS always exist and are again constant multiples of the associated $\mdim$-conformal measure (see Thm.~\ref{thm:curvatureresult}).